Over 100 years of leading, defending and enriching Jewish life on campus

 Who we are:

-- We build Jewish campus communities run by students for students.
+- We build Jewish campus communities that are run by students for students.

 - We empower and enable Jewish students to live active, involved and safe Jewish lives on campus.

-- As a minority faith and ethnic community, we promote the rights of all minorities to express their religious, cultural, ethnic and national identities, without fear of hate or prejudice.
+- As a minority community, we understand and promote the rights of other minorities to express their identities, free from hate or prejudice.

 - We are cross-communal: reform, orthodox, left, right, beyond and anything in between, UJS unites Jewish students.